-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 The largest M.2 drives are 1 to 2TB.
 So, if you have a generous budget and need a ton of storage space, you should consider other form factors.

-- U.2 SSDs: At first glance, these 2.5-inch components look just like traditional SATA hard drives.
-However, they use a different connector and send data via the speedy PCIe interface.
+- U.2 SSDs: At first glance, these 2.5-inch components look like traditional SATA hard drives.
+However, they use a different connector and send data via the speedy PCIe interface, and they're typically thicker than 2.5-inch hard drives and SSDs.
 U.2 drives tend to be more expensive and higher-capacity than regular M.2 drives.
 Servers that have lots of open drive bays can benefit from this form factor.

 Do you want a drive with a SATA or PCIe interface?

 Strap in, because this bit is more complicated than it should be.
-As noted earlier, 2.5-inch SSDs run on the Serial ATA interface, which was designed for hard drives (and launched way back in 2000), while add-in-card drives work over the faster PCI Express bus, which has more bandwidth for things like graphics cards.
+As noted earlier, 2.5-inch SSDs run on the Serial ATA (SATA) interface, which was designed for hard drives (and launched way back in 2000), while add-in-card drives work over the faster PCI Express bus, which has more bandwidth for things like graphics cards.

 M.2 drives can work either over SATA or PCI Express, depending on the drive.
-And the fastest M.2 drives (including Samsung’s SSD 970 drives and Intel’s 760p) also support NVMe, a protocol that was designed specifically for fast modern storage.
+And the fastest M.2 drives (including Samsung’s 970 drives and Intel’s 760p) also support NVMe, a protocol that was designed specifically for fast modern storage.
 The tricky bit (OK, another tricky bit) is that an M.2 drive could be SATA-based, PCIe-based without NVMe support, or PCIe-based with NVMe support.
+That said, most fast M.2 SSDs launched in the last couple of years support NVMe

-Both M.2 drives and the corresponding M.2 connectors on motherboards look identical, regardless of what they support.
-So be sure to double-check the manual for your motherboard, laptop, or convertible, as well as what a given drive supports, before buying a drive.
+Both M.2 drives and the corresponding M.2 connectors on motherboards look very similar, regardless of what they support.
+So be sure to double-check the manual for your motherboard, laptop, or convertible, as well as what a given drive supports, before buying.

 If your daily tasks consist of web browsing, office applications, or even gaming, most NVMe SSDs aren’t going to be noticeably faster than less expensive SATA models.
-If your daily tasks consist of heavier work, like file transfers, videos or photo editing, transcoding, or compression/decompression, then you might consider stepping up to an NVMe SSD.
+If your daily tasks consist of heavier work, like large file transfers, videos or high-end photo editing, transcoding, or compression/decompression, then you might consider stepping up to an NVMe SSD.
 These SSDs provide up to five times more bandwidth than SATA models, which boosts performance in heavier productivity applications.

+Also, some NVMe drives (like Intel's SSD 660p) are edging below the price of many SATA drives.
+So if your device supports NVMe and you find a good deal on a drive, you may want to consider NVMe as an option even if you don't have a strong need for the extra speed.
+Keep an eye on our Best Tech Deals page for a curated up-to-date list of the best deals we can find in storage, as well as other components and related products.

 What capacity do you need?

-- 250GB Class: These drives are much cheaper than their larger siblings, but they are still quite cramped, particularly if you use your drive to house your operating system, a bunch of PC games, and possibly a large media library.
-If there’s wiggle room in your budget, stepping up one capacity tier to a 500GB-class drive is advisable.
+- 250GB Class: These drives are much cheaper than their larger siblings, but they're still quite cramped, particularly if you use your PC to house your operating system, PC games, and possibly a large media library.
+If there’s wiggle room in your budget, stepping up at least one capacity tier to a 500GB-class drive is advisable.

-- 500GB Class: Drives at this capacity level occupy a sweet spot between price and roominess
+- 500GB Class: Drives at this capacity level occupy a sweet spot between price and roominess, although 1TB drives are becoming increasingly appealing.

 - 1TB Class: Unless you have massive media or game libraries, a 1TB drive should give you enough space for your operating system and primary programs, with plenty of room for future media collections and software.